Quantum Advantage for Multi-option Portfolio Pricing and Valuation Adjustments: Problems in Quantitative Finance

 \subsection{Introduction to Credit Curve Bootstrapping}

 The CVA formula was observed to be a linear combination in weights of expected exposure profiles, with the weights being defined by probability distributions of the default time $\tau$.
-In practise, these survival probabilities are taken from historical data or derived from implied Credit Default Swap (CDS) spreads using the risk-neutral measure.
+In practice, these survival probabilities are taken from historical data or derived from implied Credit Default Swap (CDS) spreads using the risk-neutral measure. \cite{Green2015}

-The standard market practise is to derive them from the CDS spreads \cite{Green2015}.
-We outline the process for obtaining default probabilities from market data, and refer to a more detailed treatment by Castellacci \cite{giuseppe}.
+We outline the process for obtaining default probabilities from market data, and refer interested readers to a more detailed treatment by Castellacci \cite{giuseppe}.
 We assume that the credit market for the derivatives in our portfolio are liquid; that CDS are readily traded and their market data is known.
 We operate under the settings of the `JPMorgan model', for which we outline the assumptions below.

 Let the survival probability for default time be defined by $S(t) = 1 - \phi(t)$.
 The hazard rate corresponding to $\tau$ is defined via the deterministic function \cite{Green2015}: \be S(t) = \exp\left\{- \int ^t_0 h(u) du \right\}. \ee By extension of the deterministic hazard rate process, it follows that hazard rates are independent of the other market variables under discussion, such as the discount factor.
-The credit default swap derivative is a financial instrument that allows market participants to offset credit risk.
+The credit default swap is a financial derivative that allows market participants to offset credit risk.
 The buyer of a CDS makes payments to the seller until some maturity date $T$.
 In return, the seller agrees that in the event that the reference entity defaults, the seller has to payout a sum as a percentage of the insured notional value.

 These payments that the buyer of a CDS pays is in the form of a spread, which is a percentage of the notional value paid out to the seller per annum.
 The trade value is characterized by two different `legs', known as the floating and the fixed leg.
 In a liquid market, the observables are these spreads at different maturities, and it is this curve representing spreads as a function of time that is coined as the term structure.
 Heuristically, we might expect that higher spreads are coincident with higher probabilities of default, since the rational seller/insurer shall demand higher premiums on insuring more risky reference securities.
 The default probabilities are said to be `implied' by the observed term structure of spreads.
 Our objective is to estimate these survival probabilities implied, where maturities of different length imply different risk expectations with respect to time.